 - 4 tbsps Golden Syrup

 - 375 g Porridge Oats

-- 2 handfuls of cornflakes
+- 2 handfuls of bran flakes or corn flakes

-Melt the butter, sugar and golden syrup together in a large saucepan.
+- Melt the butter, sugar and golden syrup together in a large saucepan.

-Stir in the porridge oats.
+- Stir in the porridge oats.

-Cook at 175° for about 20 - 25 mins until the flapjack is golden brown
+- Cook at 180C/350F for about 20 - 25 mins until the flapjack is golden brown

-Leave to cool in the tin for ten minutes.
+- Leave to cool in the tin for ten minutes.
 Mark the flapjack into slices and leave to cool completely in the tin.

-Remove from the baking tin and store in an airtight container, if it gets that far!
+- Remove from the baking tin and store in an airtight container, if it gets that far!